hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Use the REST API Action

-The HP Cloud OS for Moonshot API Documentation application is a tool for describing, producing, and visualizing RESTful web services.
+The HP Helion Cloud OS for Moonshot API Documentation application is a tool for describing, producing, and visualizing RESTful web services.
 Its purpose is to enable client and documentation systems to update at the same pace as the server.
 The documentation of methods, parameters, and models are tightly integrated into the service code, allowing APIs to stay in sync.

-If a service supports the HP Cloud OS for Moonshot API Documentation application, you see REST API under the <b>Actions</b> column.
+If a service supports the HP Helion Cloud OS for Moonshot API Documentation application, you see REST API under the <b>Actions</b> column.

 Click <b>REST API</b> to start the documentation application for a service.